Massachusetts Eminent Domain Attorneys

 What Is Eminent Domain Law In Massachusetts?

-If you’ve received an eminent domain offer from a condemnor, you may be wondering—how am I supposed to respond to this and what can happen if I don’t respond appropriately?
 Eminent domain is a term referring to the condemnor’s right to take private land and use it for a public project.
-Eminent domain is largely exercised by state departments of transportation for roads or energy companies for utility projects, but counties and municipalities can also exercise eminent domain if they have been properly vested with that authority.
-Ultimately, if the entity is vested with eminent domain authority, and they follow the law in exercising this authority, they will be able to take your property when the acquisition is for a “public use.”
+Eminent domain is most often exercised by state departments of transportation for roads or energy companies for utility projects.
+Counties and municipalities can also exercise eminent domain if they have been properly vested with that authority.

 What Should Landowners Do After Receiving An Eminent Domain Notice In Massachusetts?